 Artwork Image Artwork Info Activity Petalia Humphreys Inversion # 5 2025 Video 1:30mins Image: Courtesy of the artist Artist's statement: Mesmerising and other worldly, Inversion #5 challenges our perception of a beach landscape.
 The work inverts our view of a familiar scene and allows a reconsideration of time and space.
 I am interested in collapsing and expanding plane and perspective.
 My practice explores non-linear perception through spatial enquiry - remapping the spaces I inhabit and move through in my daily routine.
 Inversion #5 presents a meditative and embodied experience of location.
 The rhythmic movement of the ocean is bordered by stillness in blushing and disruptive colour.
-1. Inversion #5 is a video.
-What do you know about making videos and the processes used?
-Think about the planning and development phase in creating Inversion #5.
-2. What could be some of the main ideas that inspired Petalia Humphreys?
-3. Consider how this work has been displayed.
-Is this the only way of displaying this work or are there other ways?
+Activity: 1.
+What technologies and processes may have been used to create this video work?
+2. Think about the planning and development phase in creating Inversion #5.
+3. What could be some of the main ideas that inspired Petalia Humphreys?
+4. Consider how this work has been displayed.
+Is this the only way of displaying this work or are there alternatives?

-Artwork Image Artwork Info Activity Carlene Thompson Artist's statement: (Pitjantjatjara/Anangu) This is an artwork about birds and their chicks.
-Carlene often paints birds, Tjulpu Kulunypa - Baby as tjulpu tjukurpa (bird dreaming) is related to her family's country which Birds is near Kanypi in the Western APY Lands.
+Artwork Image Artwork Info Activity Carlene Thompson (Pitjantjatjara/Anangu) Tjulpu Kulunypa - Baby Birds 2025 Acrylic on canvas 92 x 152 cm Image: Courtesy of the artist Artist's statement: This is an artwork about birds and their chicks.
+Carlene often paints birds, as tjulpu tjukurpa (bird dreaming) is related to her family's country which is near Kanypi in the Western APY Lands.
 As a mother of several children, family themes are common in Carlene's work.
-People call her 2025 Tjulpu Thompson, and she says, 'like I did with my children, I now raise Acrylic on canvas chicks every day on canvas and in clay in my work'.
-92 x 152 cm Image: Courtesy of the Read the artist's statement.
-Did reading the artist's words help you to understand more about the artwork? artist 2.
-The theme of an artwork is its main idea or subject.
-What might be a key theme in Carlene Thompson's artwork?
-3. What question would you like to ask the artist about her painting so that you might understand more about it?
+People call her Tjulpu Thompson, and she says, 'like I did with my children, I now raise chicks every day on canvas and in clay in my work'.
+Activity: 1.
+Make predictions about key themes in Carlene Thompson's work by looking closely at the subject matter.
+2. Does reading the artist's statement help you to understand more about the work?
+Compare your predictions with your new understandings.
+3. What questions would you like to ask the artist about her work to find out more about its meaning?
+Record one idea.

 Artwork Image Artwork Info Activity Sally West Bin Night 2024 Oil on canvas 120 x 150cm Image: Courtesy of the artist Artist's statement: I have been painting for over 30 years and am interested in exploring the relationship between humans and our environment.
 I am particularly drawn to the ocean and the lifestyle that surrounds that.
+Activity: 1.
 Sally West makes artworks that explore relationships between humans and their environment.
-Make a list of the natural and human-made elements that we see evidence of in this painting.
-Work with a classmate to write a possible explanation of the title of this painting.
+Can you find other works in this exhibition that relate to this theme?
+Discuss your ideas with a classmate.
+2. How would you explore the relationship between humans and their environment in your local idea?
+Record some of your ideas.